At Central Surgery we recognise the excellent potential health benefits to be gained from following a whole food plant-based diet (WFPBD)

 What about gluten sensitivity?

 Some people are sensitive to gluten which is a protein found in wheat, barley and rye.
-There is no test for gluten sensitivity however there are also a small percentage of people who have a condition called coeliac disease which means that they can become unwell if they eat gluten containing foods long-term.
-There is a blood test to test for coeliac disease if you think that you may be sensitive or intolerant of gluten.
+There is no test for gluten sensitivity.
+However there are also a small percentage of people who have a condition called coeliac disease which means that they can become unwell if they eat gluten containing foods long-term.
+There is a blood test to test to screen for coeliac disease if you think that you may be sensitive or intolerant of gluten.

 What about vitamin B12?